thenexthub/Codira/lib/Migrator/README.md

 2. AST Passes

-   If the Pre-fix-it Pass was successful, or skipped because it was unnecessary, the *AST Passes* run if you are migrating *from before Swift 4*.
+   If the Pre-fix-it Pass was successful, or skipped because it was unnecessary, the *AST Passes* run if you are migrating *from before Codira 4*.
 These include:

    - API Diff Pass